elixir-bridge/elixir-bridge.github.io/01_Installfest/11-deploy-to-heroku.markdown

 So it will be something like `abedsd.amazonaws.com.`

-Then in the next blank field under the var settings type in `USERNAME' on the right.
+Then in the next blank field under the var settings type in `USERNAME` on the right.
 Then take another look at your database url.

 For example this database url look like so